TH3ndr1/flashcards/docs/functional-logic.md

     *   **Edit Existing Cards:** Modify question, answer, and grammatical classifications.
 Changes are auto-saved (debounced) via `cardActions.updateCard`.
     *   **Delete Cards:** Via `cardActions.deleteCard`.
 *   Users can assign/unassign global tags to the deck via `tagActions.addTagToDeck` / `removeTagFromDeck`.
+*   **Export to PDF:** Users can click a "Save to PDF" button to download the deck's content.
+    *   The PDF will include the deck title, tags, and questions/answers in a two-column format.
+    *   It uses the user's selected card font, and supports optional word color coding and adjustable Q&A font size (configured in Settings).
+    *   Optionally, icons indicating card status (new, relearning) can be included.
+    *   The PDF features page numbers, a "Created by StudyCards on <date>" mark, and a legend for status icons.

 ##### 2.1.1.4.
 Viewing Decks ("Your Decks" page - `/`)
 *   Uses `DeckListClient.tsx`.
 Data is fetched server-side by `app/page.tsx` using `deckActions.getDecksWithSrsCounts`.